Rugby League World Cup

 The Rugby League World Cup is an international rugby league competition contested by senior men's national teams who each represent member nations of the International Rugby League who run and administer the tournament.

 The tournament has been held with varying frequencies and formats throughout history, however is currently played every four years with a group and knockout structure in line with most other major sports competitions.
-The inaugural tournament was held in France in 1954, and was the first Rugby World Cup held for any form of rugby football.
+The inaugural tournament was held in France in 1954, and was the first world cup held for any form of rugby football.
 The idea of the tournament was first proposed in France in the 1930s with the intent to hold a tournament in 1931.
 A second failed attempt came in 1951.

-The winners are awarded the Paul Barrière Trophy, named after Paul Barrière, the French Rugby League President of the 1940s and 1950s. are the most successful team in the competition's history, winning the Paul Barrière Trophy twelve times, and appearing in every final bar 1954. have the second highest number of titles with three, and have also won the tournament once.
+The winners are awarded the Paul Barrière Trophy, named after Paul Barrière, the French Rugby League president of the 1940s and 1950s. are the most successful team in the competition's history, winning the Paul Barrière Trophy twelve times, and appearing in every final bar 1954. have the second highest number of titles with three, and have also won the tournament once.

-The latest edition of World Cup was the 2021 tournament held England and played in 2022 after being postponed due to the COVID-19 pandemic.
+The latest edition of World Cup was the 2021 tournament held in England and played in 2022 after being postponed due to the COVID-19 pandemic.
 Australia are the tournament's current champions.

+The next edition of World Cup will be held in 2026 and it will be jointly hosted by Australia, New Zealand and Papua New Guinea.